 With so many things happening all at once, recruiters may face difficulties managing their work.
 They need software that can help with structuring recruiting operations.

 Applicant tracking systems actually represent the biggest category of recruiting software.
 An ATS automates recruiting and staffing operations from applying to hiring.
 It also stores all candidates’ data, resumes, and applications.
 With an ATS, recruiters can easily manage all steps of the recruiting process.

-Bullhorn is one of the most popular recruitment software tools.
+Bullhorn is one of the most popular tech tools for HR departments.
 It works both as an ATS and CRM.
 As an ATS, it sorts candidates’ resumes and selects those that are most applicable to the job they were submitted for.
 Bullhorn analyzes data based on the information a candidate provides and the job description.
 Then it quickly matches the highest quality candidates to open jobs using its candidate scoring technology.
 This lets recruiters connect with promising candidates faster.

 Bullhorn provides email integration with Gmail and Outlook so that recruiters can check their inboxes right from Bullhorn and find candidate’s information and contact records from emails.
 It also provides a passive activity tracking system that tracks any email activity connected with a candidate so that recruiters don’t miss any conversations.

 Bullhorn helps recruiters move candidates through the full recruiting cycle.
 Its core features include:

 Parsing and editing resumes.
 There’s no need to download resumes, as Bullhorn's document editor allows you to edit resumes.